Los Angeles in the 1920s: 1920–1923

 The iconic amphitheater, the Hollywood Bowl was formally opened in 1921 next to the location of the future Hollywood Freeway.
 It was the venue of music concerts, university graduation ceremonies, and other events of the community.
 It came to be formally known as the Bowl after 27 March 1921 when its first formal event was the Los Angeles Philharmonic performance, an Easter sunrise service attended by some 800.
 The first official summer season of the Philharmonic was held here in 1922.
+In May 1921, the Southern California Methodist Conference bought 1,100 acres of land north of Santa Monica, where they began holding camp meetings in Temescal Canyon and later subdivided the land into a new development called Pacific Palisades.

 In 1922, as per a referendum, a site was identified for locating the Civic Center in the precincts of an area surrounded by the streets of the Main, Broadway, First and Temple in Downtown Los Angeles and for building the Civic Hall, bonds worth $7.5 million were also approved to be issued.

-In the 1920s, the Hollywood residential complex, which has the iconic big sign “Hollywood”, was created by the Harry Chandler, the news baron of the Los Angeles Times.
-The sign was erected in 1923 originally with the name as a billboard of "Hollywood Land Development".
+In the 1920s, the Hollywood residential complex, which has the iconic big sign “Hollywood”, was created by Harry Chandler, the news baron of the Los Angeles Times.
+The sign was erected in 1923, originally with the name as a billboard of "Hollywood Land Development".
 In a storm in 1943 most of the board was knocked out and subsequently only the word "Hollywood" was restored.

 On January 1, 1923, widely popular evangelist Aimee Semple McPherson, founder of the International Church of the Foursquare Gospel, opened Angelus Temple in the Echo Park neighborhood of Los Angeles.
 Still in use, the temple was declared a National Historic Landmark 70 years later.

 1924–1927

-1924-25 witnessed the beautification of street lights with ornamental lights, funds for which were approved by the municipal Art Commission, and later further approved in 1927–1928.
+1924-25 witnessed the beautification of street lights with ornamental lights, funds for which were approved by the municipal Art Commission and later further approved in 1927–1928.
 Torrance, considered a model "industrial suburb", was incorporated into Los Angeles.

-In 1925, professional boxing was very popular which was under the new 10 round boxing rules when boxing was an event held every weekday except on Sunday.
 In 1924 Jack Doyle was instrumental in building the Olympic Auditorium.
-In this activity he had full support of the Olympic committee for the 1932 Summer Olympic Games taking place in Los Angeles.
-It was inaugurated on 13 January 1925 when Jack Dempsey, World Heavy Weight Champion and Estelle Taylor film actress were present.
+He had full support of the Olympic committee for the 1932 Summer Olympic Games taking place in Los Angeles.
+The Auditorium was inaugurated on 13 January 1925.
+Jack Dempsey, World Heavy Weight Champion, and Estelle Taylor, film actress, were present.
 The stadium was built with a capacity for 10,400 spectators and was very well equipped.

+At the time professional boxing was very popular with events held every day except Sundays.
 From the beginning of 1925, boxing events were held every alternate week at this venue.
-The first heavyweight card was also held on 13 January 1925, the 10 round was between Jimmy McLarnin and Fidel LaBarba.
+The first heavyweight card was held on 13 January 1925, the 10 round was between Jimmy McLarnin and Fidel LaBarba.

 The Hollywood film Ben Hur premiered in December 1925 at the Million Dollar Theater and it ran for six months.
 The premiere was attended by actors Ramon Navarro, Francis X Bushman, Douglas Fairbanks, Mary Pickford and the director of the film, Fred Niblo.
 The occasion was a grand affair with a grand orchestra and stage show.